Hillary J. Mull, PhD, MPP

 Biography

-Hillary J. Mull, PhD, MPP, is a Research Investigator with the Center for Healthcare Organization and Implementation Research (CHOIR) at the VA Boston Healthcare System and an Associate Professor in the Department of Surgery at Chobanian and Avedisian School of Medicine.
-She works primarily on health care quality measurement and patient safety and is certified in health informatics by the American Medical Informatics Association.
+Hillary J. Mull, PhD, MPP, is a Research Investigator with the Center for Health Optimization and Implementation Research (CHOIR) at the VA Boston Healthcare System and an Associate Professor in the Department of Surgery at Chobanian and Avedisian School of Medicine.
+She works primarily on surgical quality measurement and patient safety and is certified in health informatics by the American Medical Informatics Association 10x10 program.

-Dr. Mull’s research interests include: adverse event detection, quality and outcomes in surgery, and antimicrobial prophylaxis for surgical site infections.
-She uses data mining techniques to detect adverse events in understudied areas, including outpatient surgery and invasive non-surgical procedures.
-Her publications reflect her expertise in adverse event surveillance, statistical modeling, provider interviews and qualitative research methods, and the use of consensus tools to synthesize provider opinion.
+Dr. Mull's research interests include: adverse event detection, quality and outcomes in surgery, and antimicrobial prophylaxis for surgical site infections.
+She uses data mining techniques to detect adverse events in understudied areas, including outpatient surgery, interventional radiology, and GI endoscopy.
+Her publications reflect her expertise in adverse event surveillance, statistical modeling, provider interviews, qualitative research methods, and the use of consensus tools to synthesize provider opinion.

-She is the lead investigator on a VA HSR&D IIR (equivalent of an NIH R01) project that is developing adverse event surveillance tools for invasive non-surgical procedures.
-She also collaborates on multiple projects ranging from implementation of a surveillance system for cardiac device complications to developing natural language processing tools to identify PTSD treatment pathways in the VA.
+She led a VA Health Services Research (HSR) IIR (equivalent of an NIH R01) project developing adverse event surveillance tools for invasive non-surgical procedures and collaborates on multiple projects ranging from implementation of a surveillance system for cardiac device complications to developing natural language processing tools to identify PTSD treatment pathways in the VA.
+She currently co-leads a VA HSR&D IIR on sustainment of surgical site infection prevention practices and antimicrobial prophylaxis following the discontinuation of the Surgical Care Improvement Program.

-Dr. Mull was awarded a VA VISN 1 Career Development Award (CDA) to examine outpatient surgery followed by a VA Health Services Research and Development (HSRD) CDA in 2014 to develop and validate an adverse event surveillance model for outpatient surgery.
-As of 2020, this tool has been adapted and implemented for adverse event surveillance in one VA ambulatory surgical center, with plans to deploy nationally.
+Dr. Mull was awarded a VA VISN 1 Career Development Award (CDA) to examine outpatient surgery followed by a VA HSR CDA in 2014 to develop and validate an adverse event surveillance model for outpatient surgery.
+In 2020, this tool was adapted and implemented for adverse event surveillance in one VA ambulatory surgical center.

-She earned her PhD in health services research from Boston University School of Public Health, and her Masters in Public Policy from the Gerald Ford School at the University of Michigan.
+She earned her PhD in health services research from the Boston University School of Public Health, and her Masters in Public Policy from the Gerald R. Ford School at the University of Michigan.

 Education